Got questions? Unsure what to expect? Browse this page to see if we have an answer for you:

 - Welling/Bexleyheath (our main hub in south-east London, just half an hour by train from central London), postcode DA16 and DA7 (9 rooms) [the main host house in Bexleyheath is also home to three dogs, which may or may not be relevant to you]

-- Clapham (London), postcode SW4 [our most central location]
+- Clapham (London), postcode SW4 [our most central location] [NOT AVAILABLE during the Covid-19 crisis]

 - Kenley/Croydon (south London), postcode CR8 (2 rooms) [closest for Gatwick access]